 If friends or family members would like to take a picture as the graduate crosses the stage, the best place to sit is on the south balcony.
 Guests may not come onto the graduate seating floor to take pictures.

-No tickets are required for guests to attend the convocation ceremony.
+- No tickets are required for guests to attend the convocation ceremony.

-Doors will open at 6:45 a.m., and guests must be seated by 7:45 a.m., at which time seats may no longer be saved.
-Family members may not sit in empty graduate seating; only graduates and faculty are allowed in this area.
-Seating for individuals with a wheelchair, walker, or special need will be provided in designated areas.
+- Guests must be seated by 1:45 p.m., at which time seats may no longer be saved.
+Family members may not sit in empty graduates seating; only graduates and faculty are allowed in this area.
+Seating for individuals with wheelchair, walker, or special need will be provided in designated areas.

-We ask guests to withhold applause until each group is finished and an invitation to applaud is given.
+- We ask guests to withhold applause until each group is finished and an invitation to applaud is given.
 To maintain a professional and dignified atmosphere, guests should not whistle or make disruptive noises during the convocation ceremony.